spencermountain/wtf_wikipedia/contributing.md

 Before making a big PR, please open an issue to ask questions.

 Development uses Node 24+ and pnpm (the exact pnpm version is pinned in `package.json`).
 The lightly-typed TypeScript source runs directly in Node using native type stripping.
 Published users get the compiled `builds` files and only need Node 18.
+Runtime source and builds target ES2022.
+Browser bundles require ES2022-capable browsers, including native `Object.hasOwn`, `Array.prototype.at`, and `String.prototype.replaceAll`; builds do not include polyfills.

+CI builds on the development Node versions, then checks the compiled package on Node 18. `pnpm run test:runtime` runs the offline public API suites against the built core; tests that import TypeScript internals remain in the development-node suite.

 Run `pnpm install` from the repository root.
 The active packages are the core and `plugins/*`; the experimental `plugins/wikis/*` packages are currently excluded.
 Commit the shared `pnpm-lock.yaml`; do not generate per-plugin lockfiles.